Stephanie's daughter has been competing in artistic gymnastics since she was 6 years old. She is now a Level 10 gymnast.

 Girls Competitive Gymnastics

-My 7-year old is already in her second year of competition and is enjoying showing off more advanced skills in girls gymnastics Level 5.
+Do you have a daughter, granddaughter, or niece that loves competitive gymnastics?
+My 7-year-old is already in her second year of competition and is enjoying showing off more advanced skills in girls gymnastics Level 5.
 Personally, I just love attending her gymnastics meets, as well as her practices!

 Gymnastics is both a team and individual sport.
 Girls perform routines and skills individually and obtain scores for their routines.
 They can win awards for each of four individual events (floor, vault, uneven bars and balance beam), as well as for their combined "all-around" scores.
 The all-around scores of the individuals on a gymnastics team are also added together to get a team score, which determines which teams at a gymnastics meet get first, second and third place.

-Girls gymnastics not only develops athleticism, but also poise, balance, core strength and the ability to perform in front of an audience.
+Girls gymnastics not only develops athleticism, but also poise, balance, core strength, and the ability to perform in front of an audience.
 For better or worse, these athletes also learn important life lessons about "fairness"—it's a subjective sport, so scores are not always consistent.